Hazrat Khalifatul Masih Vaa addresses German dignitaries in Berlin

 Huzooraa said that he believes that the decline of religion in the West is the reason people fear Islam.
 In reality, despite what the media says, there is no reason to fear Islam.
-Muslims believe that the Holy Prophet, peace and blessings be upon him, bought the final religion.
+Muslims believe that the Holy Prophet(sa) bought the final religion.
 Islam gives absolute freedom of religion, therefore there should be no fear that Muslims will enforce their views upon the west.

 Extremists do not represent the teachings of Islam and the authorities should be very firm on such extremists.
 Islam does not allow any type of force in converting people; why then is there a fear of Islam?

 Hazrat Amirul Momineenaasaid that he would present the core teachings of Islam.
 However, Huzooraasaid that he could not cover all the elements due to shortage of time, therefore he would address the teachings on the rights of mankind taught by Islam.

 Referring to the Holy Quran, Huzooraasaid that where Allah the Almighty teaches to worship Him, He also teaches to honour parents, how can this teaching clash with any religion or nation?
 The Quran also requires Muslims to treat their loved ones and those in need with the utmost kindness.

 Islam promotes the education of those in need as it will enable them to escape poverty.
 If poorer countries can build up their economies, then people will not migrate abroad as they will have jobs.